 - agree to submit an article to the next Island Bushwhacker Annual and to contribute to the ACC VI Section and/or Vancouver Island mountain environment in some additional way.

-To apply, fill in the application form (.doc) and email it before January 31 to the Memorial Fund Administrator at email@example.com.
+To apply, fill in the application form (.doc) and email it before January 31 to the Memorial Fund Administrator at firstname.lastname@example.org.
+There is no longer a requirement to submit the application by post.
 The executive will discuss the merits of each application and will announce the names of successful applicants on or before March 1.

 Half the grant will be paid up front and the other half following the activity and presentation of receipts to the Treasurer.